-While Netflix and Amazon Prime continue to expand their slate of original programming, the biggest draw for Hulu continues to be the content it licenses from network television.
-That’s begun to change more recently, however, as Hulu has begun to supplement its licensed programming with increasingly strong original series.
+While Netflix and Amazon Prime continue to expand their slate of original programming, the biggest draw for Hulu continues to be the shows it licenses from network television.
+That’s changed recently, however, as Hulu been releasing increasingly strong original series.
 It doesn’t boast as many originals as Netflix or Amazon, but it has quietly built an impressive catalog of series.
 If you’re trying to figure out exactly which original show to watch next on Hulu, here’s a great place to start with a look at the 10 best Hulu original series right now.

 Set in upstate New York, The Path concerns members of a fictional spiritual moment (or cult) called Meyerism.
 The series primarily revolves around Eddie Lane (Aaron Paul), who has a revelation while on a retreat that leads him to question his faith.
 Eddie, however, won’t confess his doubts to his devout wife, Sarah (Michelle Monaghan), who believes her husband is hiding an affair from her.
 Things are further complicated by Cal (Hugh Dancy), the charismatic and corrupt leader of the Meyerist Movement, whose ambitions are often at odds with the more altruistic motives of the movement.
 While featuring strong performances from its leads, The Path is an achingly slow burn that doesn’t catch fire until near the end of the first season only to fizzle out again when the second season kicks off.
 There’s a fascinating story being told on The Path, but it’s not currently one that warrants 10 episodes a season, and the series often labors to spread its thin story across a canvass that is too large.
 The magical realist elements of the series only exacerbate its problems.
 It’s not a bad show thanks to the strong efforts of its leads, but it is one that struggles to figure out what it wants to say, and unfortunately, it might not get the chance as it has gotten cancelled after three seasons.

 Based on the Kem Nunn novel of the same name, Chance stars Hugh Laurie as a forensic neuropsychiatrist, Dr. Eldon Chance.
 Chance — who is going through a divorce — becomes romantically involved with a patient named Lucy (Greta Lee).
 Pulled into her troubled life, Chance finds himself embroiled in a dispute between the femme fatale and her abusive husband, a violently jealous police officer who has his sights set on Chance.
 It’s a moody, psychological noir with heavy doses of intrigue and mystery, but the pacing here suggest that it would have been better told in half the number of episodes.
 The series too often drifts and seems more preoccupied with mood setting than telling a story.
 Hugh Laurie’s compelling performance keeps it afloat, while Ethan Suplee — who plays a street-smart assistant in an antique shop — steals every scene he’s in, delivering occasional bursts of violence to stir viewers awake.